-Now, if you don’t feel like eating full portions, try to chomp on healthy snacks and fruit throughout the day and either side of your meals to get your daily supply of nutrients.
+Now, if you don’t feel like eating full portions, try to chomp on healthy snacks and fruit (hello, delicious pregnancy smoothies!) throughout the day and either side of your meals to get your daily supply of nutrients.

 After all, quality not quantity is what a good pregnancy diet is all about.

 1. Always stay hydrated